After (2012 film): Plot

-In 2012, Ana, a failed writer who works as a nurse, meets Freddy, an aspiring comic book artist, on a bus.
-Though Ana brushes him off, Freddy persists in conversation.
-The two are surprised to find that they live on the same street in a small town, but before they can talk any further, the bus is involved in an apparent crash.
-Ana wakes up in her bed, late for work.
-When she arrives at the hospital, it seems deserted, though she finds a mysterious, barely-intelligible audio recording.
-Although the town initially seems empty, loud music draws her to Freddy's house.
-After comparing experiences, the two set off to explore the town.
+In 2012, Ana, a nurse who once wanted to write horror fiction, meets Freddy on a bus.
+Freddy, a graphic novelist, chats her up.
+Surprisingly, they live on the same street in a small town, Pearl, but their conversation is cut off when the bus crashes.
+Ana wakes up at home, late for work.
+Though it is daytime, it appears to be twilight.
+When she arrives at the hospital, it is deserted, though she hears an enigmatic, barely-intelligible audio recording from a wall of patient health-monitors.
+Outside, loud music draws her to Freddy's house.
+The two go exploring.